TayKangSheng/CritiquEat/README.md

 # CritiquEat

-**CritiquEat** is a platform where users can write, save, collaborate and organize their favourite food places.
+**CritiquEat** is a platform where users can write, save, collaborate and organize their favorite food places.
 Users can also create collections or follow Celebrity Critics to find out the good, the bad and the adventurous food places near you.

 ## Getting Started